 Figure 5-8.
-Maps (upper and lower) of Estimated Klamath River Centerline, Tributaries, and Locations of Potential Restoration Actions in Copco No. 1 Reservoir
+Maps of Estimated Klamath River Centerline, Tributaries, and Locations of Potential Restoration Actions in Copco No. 1 Reservoir

 Copco No. 1 Reservoir Area topography with flood inundation extents for the 2-year (Q2) and 100-year (Q100) floods are shown for context (Yurok Tribe 2020 estimation).